 Irritable Bowel Syndrome (IBS) is a very common digestive disorder with data showing that about one in every eight persons suffers it at any time.
 Are you one of them?

 The symptoms are common enough: bloating and abdominal pains along with abnormal bowel habits.
 Women often say they look four months pregnant from the bloating, which is not usually triggered by stress, although stress can aggravate it.
 Bowel movements are irregular—some people experiencing stools that are predominantly too loose with occasional diarrhea (IBS-D) and others reporting that they are frequently constipated (IBS-C).
 Some people experience a mixture of both (IBS-M).

 IBS reduces quality of life considerably1, with patients reporting diminished work productivity and high medical expenditures2,3.

 Until recently IBS was conventionally considered a disorder without an organic basis, which means there had been no diagnosable or treatable cause.
 However, new research data has shown that in a major subset of patients – more than half of all IBS sufferers – share a diagnosable infection in their small intestine called Small Intestine Bacterial Overgrowth (SIBO).

 This article will explain how SIBO can be identified through a simple breath test and how it can be effectively treated with a natural treatment protocol that achieved over 80% cure rate for IBS sufferers.
-This is indeed very good news because you or your friends and family no longer have to love with the illness and the discomfort related.
+This is indeed very good news because you or your friends and family no longer have to live with the illness and the discomfort related.

 Is it IBS, a nervous tummy, food intolerances or SIBO?

 Studies now show at least half of IBS sufferers have SIBO, a bacterial overgrowth in the small intestine.
 Infection caused by a parasite called Blastocystis is found in 17% of Western patients with IBS, with a greater frequency in South Asian populations4.